-During the 114th Congress, our public policy goals are to improve the TANF program and take appropriate steps to address the growing poverty rates in our country.
+During the 115th Congress, our public policy goals are to improve the TANF program and take appropriate steps to address the growing poverty rates in our country.
 The unique needs of TANF recipients with disabilities and their families must be addressed.
-In addition, Title XX of the Social Security Act, the Social Services Block Grant, provides states with funding to provide many community-based services to people with disabilities and other targeted low income populations.
+In addition, Title XX of the Social Security Act, the Social Services Block Grant (SSBG), provides states with funding to provide many community-based services to people with disabilities and other targeted low income populations.
 Desired provisions include:

-- Improving screening and assessment for disability; - Securing appropriate supports and services, including employment and training services; - Allowing a more expansive understanding of the care of a child or other family member with a disability to be counted as a work activity; - Increasing state flexibility by giving states credit for their effort to provide rehabilitative and other supports and services over a longer period of time in order to assist more individuals with disabilities to return to work; - Providing pre-sanction reviews to ensure that TANF recipients with disabilities are not improperly sanctioned for an inability to comply with TANF rules; - Ensuring affordable and accessible transportation and other supports necessary to obtain and retain employment; and - Protecting and adequately funding the Title XX Social Services Block Grant.
+- ▶ Improve screening and assessment for disability; - ► Secure appropriate supports and services, including employment and training services; - ► Allow a more expansive understanding of the care of a child or other family member with a disability to be counted as a work activity; - ▶ Increase state flexibility by giving states credit for their effort to provide rehabilitative and other supports and services over a longer period of time in order to assist more individuals with disabilities to return to work; - ► Provide pre-sanction reviews to ensure that TANF recipients with disabilities are not improperly sanctioned for an inability to comply with TANF rules: - Ensure affordable and accessible transportation and other supports necessary to obtain and retain employment; and - ▶ Protect and adequately fund the Title XX SSBG.